Modern schools expect teachers to achieve ‘perfection’ consistently in the work we do.

 When discussing a particular student, whose reading and writing levels were extremely low due to non-attendance at primary school .. a teacher I know well, was told that her students' high targets at GCSE simply meant that she had "a larger gap in progress to fill”.

-When remarking that teaching her English as well as her subject content was beyond her, the response was akin to the attitude a sergeant major might have to an army deserter ..
+When remarking that teaching a student to read and write - as well as her subject content - was beyond her, the response was akin to the attitude a sergeant major might have to an army deserter ..